Marlowe Shepherd

 Matthew Devine is a singer and multi-instrumentalist from Birmingham, AL. He has a remarkable talent for fitting into any musical situation comfortably and drawing in everyone around him, audience and band members alike.
 His versatility creates an exciting musical experience.
 After receiving a Master’s degree in music composition, he became the co-founder of the legendary Birmingham band Downright, all the while honing his skills as a jazz pianist.
 He has since become a mainstay on the Alabama scene playing a repertoire that encompasses classic jazz standards to creative interpretations of modern rock and pop.

-NYE with The LaRoy Bodiford Group
+The LaRoy Bodiford Duo

-The Ronald Rodriquez Trio
+The Ronald Rodriquez Quartet

 Ronald Rodriguez is an internationally acclaimed classical and jazz pianist and was recently appointed as Assistant Professor of Piano at Samford University.
 He gained a vast experience in both New Orleans and Baton Rouge, performing at major venues and festivals, including Snug Harbor, the New Orleans Jazz & Heritage Festival, and the New Orleans International Festival, and performing with artists such as Delfeayo Marsalis.